nicolafisherwriter/nfwdg/_notes/I bought a typewriter and use it every day.md

 ---
-Date: 10th January, 2022

-Link: typewriter
+title: I bought a typewriter and use it every day

-Tags: writing
+tags: writing
 ---

-# I bought a typewriter and use it every day

 Sometime in December, we watched a documentary film called [California Typewriter](https://californiatypewritermovie.com/).
 About a shop of the same name that serviced and sold typewriters, it also featured well known typewriter users like Tom Hanks and Sam Shepard.
 It was, without a doubt, the best thing I watched in 2021.